 Coho Salmon More than 106 native Pacific salmon stocks are now extinct, and 214 more are at risk of extinction.
 After considerable effort and litigation by EPIC and dozens of other conservation groups, the Northern California/Southern Oregon coho salmon population has finally been listed as ‘threatened’ under the Endangered Species Act.

-Gray Wolf On December 29, 2011, the first known wolf in more than 85 year returned to California.
-At EPIC, we intend to advocate for wolves by continuing our important work in defending our forests and wild areas from exploitation and destruction, while also working to educate the public, and helping to reduce potential conflicts.
+Gray Wolf On December 29, 2011, the first known wolf in more than 85 years returned to California.
+Three years later, on June 4, 2014, Gray Wolves were granted protection under the California Endangered Species Act (CESA).
+At EPIC, we intend to advocate for wolves by defending our forests and wild areas from exploitation and destruction, while also working to educate the public, and helping to reduce potential conflicts.

-Green Sturgeon Green sturgeon can reach over 7 feet in length and migrated in huge numbers until very recently.
+Green Sturgeon Green sturgeon can reach over 7 feet in length and migrates in huge numbers, until very recently.
 The species has declined by 88 percent throughout most of its range and is in danger of becoming extinct.
-In 2006, EPIC successfully petitioned to protect the green sturgeon as “threatened” under the federal Endangered Species Act
+In 2006, EPIC successfully petitioned to protect the green sturgeon as “threatened” under the federal Endangered Species Act.

 Humboldt Marten In order to save this carnivore from oblivion, EPIC is trying to list the Humboldt marten as endangered or threatened under the Endangered Species Act, to designate ‘Critical Habitat’ necessary for the marten to survive, and to ban the damaging forestry practices that are driving the Humboldt marten to the brink of extinction.